npalacio/SoftwareAssurance/AssuranceClaims/AssuranceCases.md

 - What could have gone better
    - **Starting earlier:** Starting the assignment earlier might have helped us have more time to develop our assurance cases.
    - **Assignment examples:** We felt like some more specific assurance case examples would have helped us better understand what we were supposed to do on this assignment sooner.
+- What we want to change moving forward
+   - Try to start the assignment sooner.